jasongormanuk/otelite/README.md

 An OTEL library that doesn't weigh a ton.

-OTELite is built with size and performance in mind, noticing that current OTEL libraries either shipped an entire gRPC implementation or included sub-dependencies bloating the overall size.
+OTELite is built with size and performance in mind, noticing that current OTEL libraries either shipped an entire gRPC implementation or included sub-dependencies bloating their overall size and the size of your application.

-OTELite focuses on being small
+OTELite focuses on being small and easy to work with

-- Lightweight (11kb uncompressed, < 3kb brotli compressed)
+- Lightweight (12kb uncompressed, < 3kb brotli compressed)
 - Zero external dependencies
 - Written from scratch with key features